nicolasplantier/Find-generic-model-tetrapod/README.md

 - `find_axes.py` in `find_axes`
 Main program that creates the 3D probability map in each tetrapod where high probabilities represent points that are likely to belong to the axes of the feet of a tetrapod.

+- `find_points_axes.py` in `find_points_axes`
+Main program that finds out the points on that are likely to belong to the axes of a tetrapod.

 ## Installation
 The source code is written in Python and in C++ and thus requires a C++ compiler.